lucasbr15/mdx-net/README.md

 ## 0. Environment

-- Ubuntu 20.04
+- I used Ubuntu 18.04 for training the model
-- at least four cuda-able GPUs (each >= 2080ti)
+- at least one cuda-able GPU (>= 2080ti)
-- 1 TB disk storage for data augmentation
 - wandb for logging

 Also, you ***must*** create .env file by copying .env.sample to set environmental variables.